hynek/structlog/docs/processors.rst

 Examples
 ++++++++

-The probably most useful formatter for string based loggers is :class:`structlog.processors.JSONRenderer`.
+The probably most useful formatter for string based loggers is :class:`~structlog.processors.JSONRenderer`.
 Advanced log aggregation and analysis tools like `logstash <http://logstash.net>`_ offer features like telling them “this is JSON, deal with it” instead of fiddling with regular expressions.

+More examples can be found in the :ref:`examples <processors-examples>` chapter.